 9. FEES, PAYMENTS, AND CHANGE ORDERS

 9.3.
 True-ups.
-Customer may increase its User subscriptions during the Term, provided that Customer promptly reports any increases in User counts to Global Relay.
-Global Relay may charge customer based on the greater of: (a) the minimum set out in Section 9.4 (Subscription Minimum); and (b) Customer’s actual User count.
-Global Relay reserves the right to perform a reconciliation of actual usage/User count versus ordered quantities of Customer’s Service/User subscriptions under the then-current Order Form(s) (“True-up”).
+Customer may increase its User and Account subscriptions during the Term, provided that Customer promptly reports any increases in the number of Users and Accounts to Global Relay.
+Global Relay may charge Customer based on the greater of: (a) the minimum set out in Section 9.4 (Subscription Minimum); and (b) Customer’s actual number of Accounts.
+Global Relay reserves the right to perform a reconciliation of actual usage/Account numbers versus ordered quantities of Customer’s Service/User/Account subscriptions under the then-current Order Form(s) (“True-up”).
 Global Relay shall have the right to audit, and where applicable Customer agrees to make available, or provide access to, Customer’s records reasonably necessary to assist with the True-up.
-If, as a result of any such True-up or audit, Global Relay reasonably determines that Customer’s use of the Services has exceeded its subscription quantities, or where Customer has reported an increase in User subscriptions, Global Relay will make the pro-rated adjustments to the corresponding Fees from the start of such excesses or increases and invoice these Fees in the subsequent invoice(s) or in a separate True-up invoice.
+If, as a result of any such True-up or audit, Global Relay reasonably determines that Customer’s use of the Services has exceeded its subscription quantities, or where Customer has reported an increase in Account subscriptions, Global Relay will make the pro-rated adjustments to the corresponding Fees from the start of such excesses or increases and invoice these Fees in the subsequent invoice(s) or in a separate True-up invoice.

 9.4.
 Subscription Minimum.
-Subject to Section 9.3 (True-ups), the initial User count stated in Customer’s Order Form or the average User count over the last 12 months (prorated if less than 12 months), whichever is higher, will be the minimum billable commitment of Customer unless otherwise agreed in writing by the parties.
+Subject to Section 9.3 (True-ups), the initial Account numbers stated in Customer’s Order Form or the average Account numbers over the last 12 months (prorated if less than 12 months), whichever is higher, will be the minimum billable commitment of Customer unless otherwise agreed in writing by the parties.

 9.5.
 Non-Payment.
 Any Fees due and owing by Customer under the Agreement (excluding solely any portion disputed in good faith) that are not received by Global Relay within 30 days of the invoice due date constitutes a Material Breach by Customer.
 Such overdue Fees are subject to a late fee of 1.5% per month, as calculated from the invoice due date until the date payment is received by Global Relay.
 Without limiting other remedies, if such default pursuant to this Section 9.5 (Non-Payment) is not promptly remedied to Global Relay’s reasonable satisfaction following Customer's receipt of written notice of non-payment, Global Relay reserves the right to suspend Customer’s access to any and all of the Services until Customer has paid in full such overdue Fees, plus a $200.00 reactivation fee.
 Global Relay will not be liable to Customer for any suspension of access to the Services made in accordance with this Section 9.5 (Non-Payment), and the Fees will continue to apply and accrue during any such suspension.
 Customer shall not be entitled by reason of set-off, counterclaim, abatement, or other similar deduction to withhold any amount due to Global Relay.